-In addition, under our statutory mandate there is a five-yearly independent review of the Guardians and the Fund, with the external reviewers being appointed by The Treasury.

-The last review was in 2019 and the next will be in 2024.
+In addition, under our statutory mandate there is a 5-yearly independent review of the Guardians and the Fund, with the external reviewers being appointed by The Treasury.
+The previous review was in 2019 and the latest review was carried out in the first half of 2024, with the results being released publicly by the Minister of Finance in the second half of 2024.
 The terms of reference for the review include our approach to responsible investment and compliance with the requirements of the SIPSP.
+The 2024 independent review was carried out by Willis Towers Watson.

-0 (B) No --- ----- ----
+o (B) No